-, is tasked with delivering a recently orphaned 9-year-old girl Addie to her aunt.
-Despite vehemently denying that Addie is his daughter (which she likely is, considering Moses knew her "wild" mother well), he takes a liking to a her — even more so when he realizes his grifting looks more legit with a child by his side.
+Set during The Great Depression, the movie follows Moses "Moze" Pray, a Con Man specializing in selling Bibles from the Dead, who is reluctantly tasked with delivering the recently-orphaned nine-year-old girl Addie Loggins to her aunt in Missouri.
+Despite vehemently denying that Addie is his daughter (which she likely is, considering Moze knew her "wild" mother well), he takes a liking to a her — even more so when he realizes his grifting looks more legitimate with a child by his side.

 This work provides the following tropes:

-- The Alleged Car: the truck Moses trades his 1936 Ford Convertible for
+- The Alleged Car: The truck Moze trades his 1936 Ford Convertible for.

-- Children Are Innocent: ha ha.
-Basically explains why Moses and Addie do business that well.
+- Children Are Innocent: Ha, ha.
+Basically explains why Moze and Addie do business that well.

 - Deliberately Monochrome

-- Intergenerational Friendship: Moses and Addie, although there's father-child undertones as well (duh).
+- Intergenerational Friendship: Moze and Addie, although there's father-child undertones as well (duh).

 - Little Miss Con Artist: Addie, who is very talented in the field.

-- Little Miss Snarker: Addie is not a sweet-talking, always-smiling child.
+- Little Miss Snarker/Mouthy Kid: Addie is not a sweet-talking, always-smiling child.

-- Pragmatic Adaptation: several changes were made from the book to the movie (including moving the setting from the south to Kansas)
+- Pragmatic Adaptation: Several changes were made from the novel to the movie, including changing the setting from the Deep South to Kansas.

-- Road Movie: Moses and Addie Travel from Gorham, Kansas to Joplin, Missouri
+- Road Trip Plot: Moze and Addie Travel from Gorham, Kansas to Joplin, Missouri.

 - Smoking Is Cool: Addie definitely thinks so.